Rombora/Django-crud-shop-api/README.md

-# crud-shop-api
+# CRUD
-A simple django api implementing CRUD
+## Django Shop API
+This is a simple django API implementing the four basic functions of persistent storage, Create, Read, Update and Delete (CRUD).

 Product model:
 - name